This addendum is mostly a compilation of common-sense items. Most

 fit right in your pocket for your use while you are here.
 The yard is mostly

-pine straw, pretty grass, and flowerbeds.
+mulch, pretty grass, and flowerbeds.
 Obviously, please keep the dog

 out of the flowerbeds, but dogs seem to take to both defecating and